Doth-J/SSH-KaliBox/README.md

 docker compose up
 ```
 ## Connecting to KaliBox :dragon:
-To connect to your fresh KaliBox container you can use one of the following methods:
+To connect to KaliBox container, use one of the following methods:

 1. `Command Prompt`: Open a command prompt and enter the following command:
    ```console